---

 "@type": "Answer",

-"text": "**Mersel AI is a fully managed service that handles both the strategy and the execution of GEO, whereas Profound and AthenaHQ are primarily self-serve monitoring dashboards.** While those platforms provide visibility data, Mersel AI closes the \"execution gap\" by delivering AI-optimized content and technical infrastructure updates directly to the client's site."
+"text": "**Mersel AI is a fully managed GEO service that handles execution, whereas Profound is a self-serve monitoring dashboard.** While Profound provides visibility data and share of voice gaps, Mersel AI closes the \"execution gap\" by building prompt maps and delivering publish-ready, citation-optimized content directly to a client's CMS."

 }